 When I was taking my first wheel throwing class, I remember staying in the studio late one night centering clay over and over again.
 Once I got centering mastered, I remember getting super frustrated because I kept throwing the clay off center when I tried to open it.
 Then, of course, there was the struggle to pull nice even tall walls.
 Sound familiar?

-Since these are not uncommon challenges, I thought I would post this helpful excerpt from Vince Pitelka’s Clay: A Studio Handbook (which is back in print!!).
+Since these are not uncommon challenges, I thought I would post this helpful excerpt from Vince Pitelka’s Clay: A Studio Handbook.
 The cross section photos should be a helpful guide for beginners out there and those who teach them. – Jennifer Poellot Harnetty, editor.

 Penetrating the Lump

 After the clay mass is well centered and wheel-wedged, you are ready to begin forming a vessel.
 With the wheel still running at high speed, lubricate the spinning lump, wrap your hands around either side for stability, and with the tip of one thumb create a dimple in the center of the top.
 When working with a small lump of clay, squeeze some water into that dimple, and simply continue pressing the thumb down into the lump, creating a narrow V-shaped opening in the center of the lump.
 Stop when the tip of your thumb is about 1/2-inch from the bat or wheelhead.